jovertical/laravel-react-admin/readme.md

 To make this app run on **docker** you must add a custom host address pointing to `localhost` or `127.0.0.1`.

-### Add a virtual host

-A `nginx.conf.example` file is included inside `.docker/webserver` to help you in configuring a _virtual host_ according to your host setup.
-It is better to just rename it to `nginx.conf` to avoid the file being included in your version control system. **Nginx** will automatically pick up every changes to this configuration file because it is _bind-mounted_ into its container.

 ### You are good to go

 You can now run the _image_ using the `docker-compose up` and optionally pass the `--build` flag if you intend to build the image.
 The app can be visited here `http:your_custom_host_address`.